NWMichl/openvuln/README.md

 The markdown result is sorted by platform/software version and provides additional info about the associated hostgroup (tag).
 The tag is either provided by hand via the host_files variable or automagically added based on the Ansible inventory groups and ACI APIC URL/IP.

+## Backlog

+- Implement scheduled pipeline for playbook execution
+- Pipe the vuln metrics to InfluxDB/Grafana to visualize in a CVSS-based heatmap
+- Alert ops via slack message, Grafana alert or, meh, even mail / ticket
+- ...